Port of Fujairah: Strategic location

 US Navy boat patrolling waters around Port of Fujairah.

 The Port of Fujairah has a strategic location being connected to all the emirates within 300 km and located on the only eastern seaboard of the United Arab Emirates.

 Fujairah location as a bunkering hub occurred as a result of the Iran–Iraq War in the 1980s, when the Strait of Hormuz was mined by the Iranian military and tankers were targeted by Iran.
 As the United States launched Operation Earnest Will to protect oil tankers from being targeted, vessels lined up to enter the Persian Gulf in convoys and Fujairah was established as an anchorage for tankers and a bunkering hub.

 Due to the increasing Iranian threats of closing the Strait of Hormuz to international shipping, in July 2012 the UAE began using the new Habshan–Fujairah oil pipeline from the Habshan fields in Abu Dhabi to the Fujairah oil terminal on the Gulf of Oman, effectively bypassing the Strait of Hormuz.
 It has a maximum capacity of around 2 million barrels per day, over three-fourths of the UAE's 2012 production rate, effectively allowing the UAE to export oil without concerns of the increasing threats from Iran to close the strait.
 The UAE is also increasing Fujairah's storage and off-loading capacities.
 The UAE is building the world's largest crude oil storage facility in Fujairah with a capacity of holding 14 million barrels to enhance Fujairah's growth as a global oil and trading hub.
-The Habshan – Fujairah route secures the UAE's energy security and has the advantage of being a ground oil pipeline transportation which is considered the cheapest form of oil transportation and also reduces insurance costs as oil tankers would no longer enter the Persian Gulf.
+The Habshan – Fujairah route secures the UAE's energy security and has the advantage of being a ground oil pipeline transportation which is considered the cheapest form of oil transportation and also reduces war-risk ship insurance costs as oil tankers would no longer enter the Persian Gulf.
 The port is also a logistical land link to the Port of Jebel Ali, the biggest and busiest port in the Middle East.

+During the 2026 Iran war and the 2026 Iranian strikes on the United Arab Emirates, Fujairah was also targeted.
+On 3 and 4 March, debris from drone interceptions fell down, causing damage to two oil storage tanks, burning and releasing dark plumes of smoke into the sky, while another had burned.
+On 9 March, similar attacks shut down the oil terminal, so only storage was available for bunkering.
+On 12 March, the terminal was partially operating again to replenish storage and bunkering.
+On 14 March, Iranian drones reportedly struck the port, causing fires and the suspension of some oil-loading operations.
+Debris from the attack fell onto parts of it, but no casualties were reported.
+The oil loading was stopped, but reopened on 15 March.
+On March 16, another attack closed the oil operations.